-If any issues are resolved during mediation, the mediator will create a Memorandum of Understanding.
+- If you resolve anything during mediation, the mediator will create a Memorandum of Understanding.
 This document is not legally binding, but it can be used to create a consent court order, or parties may take this document to their lawyers to include in a separation agreement.

 Not all situations are appropriate for mediation.
-To find out whether this program is suitable for you, please call 1-866-217-8923 or in Yellowknife 873-7122.
+To find out if this program is right for you, please call 1-866-217-8923 or in Yellowknife 873-7122.
 All calls are confidential.

 Translation is available in your language.